matichewer/eati2023-pipeline/README.md

 ### EATI 2023: Pipeline

-In this repository we have created a pipeline with the following stages: Lintening, Unit Test, Build and Deploy.
+In this repository we have created a pipeline with the following stages: Linting, Unit Test, Build and Deploy.

 ___